An understanding about one of the most common causes of migraines led to new approaches in its treatment…

 - A professor of neurology, Peter Goadsby is considered one of the world’s leading experts on headache and migraine disorders.

-- Neurologist Dr Brendan Davies has 17 years’ experience and a special interest in chronic daily headache disorders.
+- Neurologist Dr Brendan Davies has more than 17 years’ experience and a special interest in chronic daily headache disorders.

 - Dr Elliot Shevel who works as the medical director at The Headache Clinic, is a maxillofacial headache specialist with 25 years’ experience.

 - Dr Andrew Dowson has a specialisation in headaches and migraine.

 Migraines affect one in five women.
 Sufferers are all too familiar with the throbbing, often one-sided headache made worse by any movement, crippling nausea, sometimes with vomiting, and the acute sensitivity to light, sound, smells and/or touch.

 Doctors now recognise migraines as a complex neurological condition with several distinct stages.
 “New research techniques plus sensitive MRI scans have led to a greater understanding of underlying mechanisms,” says Prof Peter Goadsby, and so, new treatments.

 Until recently, migraine was often attributed to the widening of blood vessels inside the head.
 Experts now believe that the cause of migraines is due to certain brain regions being oversensitive to some stimuli, such as dehydration, sleeping too much or too little, skipping a meal, strong smells, sunlight, even eating certain foods or changes in weather.

 These stimuli excite the trigeminal nerve (the main sensory nerve in the head), causing it to release chemicals that transmit pain signals to the brain and inflame (widen) the blood vessels.
 New research also points to muscle tension in the jaw and neck aggravating the trigeminal nerve, setting off the same chain of events.